Landmark College

 Grant in 2023

-The Eastman School of Music, part of the University of Rochester in Rochester, New York, is a prestigious music institution established in 1921 by George Eastman.
-It offers a wide range of degrees, including Bachelor of Music, Master of Arts, Master of Music, Doctor of Philosophy, and Doctor of Musical Arts, alongside specialized certificates such as the Performer's Certificate and Artist's Diploma.
-With an enrollment of over 900 students, Eastman attracts talent from across the United States and around the world, maintaining a competitive acceptance rate of approximately 13%.
-The school is recognized as the leading undergraduate music program in the United States and is home to the Sibley Music Library, the largest academic music library in North America.
-In addition to its collegiate division, Eastman also serves a diverse community through its Community Music School, which enrolls around 1,000 students of various ages.
+The Eastman School of Music, part of the University of Rochester in Rochester, New York, is a prestigious institution established in 1921 by philanthropist George Eastman.
+It offers a diverse range of degrees including Bachelor of Music, Master of Music, Doctor of Philosophy, and Doctor of Musical Arts, as well as specialized certificates such as the Performer's Certificate and Artist's Diploma.
+With an enrollment of over 900 students, Eastman attracts talent from across the United States and around the globe, boasting a competitive acceptance rate.
+The school is renowned for its rigorous academic programs and is home to the Sibley Music Library, the largest academic music library in North America.
+Eastman School of Music is recognized as the top undergraduate music school in the U.S., contributing significantly to the cultural landscape and musical education through both its collegiate and community outreach programs.

 Rapid7, established in 2000, is a cybersecurity company that offers a range of solutions to help organizations proactively manage their security.
 Initially focusing on vulnerability management, the company has since expanded its portfolio to include detection and response, security information and event management, cloud security, threat intelligence, application security, and security orchestration, automation, and response.
 Rapid7 empowers businesses with visibility and insights to make informed security decisions, create action plans, and monitor progress.
 The company, based in Boston, is committed to helping organizations enhance their security posture and is actively involved in the cybersecurity community.